aaronblohowiak/JavaScript-datastructures/README.md

   This supports the error, value parameter pattern that is common for node callbacks.
   Further, this is built on expiring-collection so you get timed expiration "for free"

+  * there is a synch version of read-through-cache without expiration.

+  * We also have an expiring queue which is like expiring collection except for a simple queue.

 Dual-Licensed under the MIT and GPL (you may use it under either.)

+Send me your patches and pull requests!